baseoursteps/faang/README.rst

 26. Longest path in a binary tree

     Given a binary tree find the longest path from root to leaf.
 If more than one exist return the leftmost.

+27. Is a number duodecimal

+    Given any number asses if it has more than two different decimals.